About me – Jutta Bluehberger

 I was born and raised in Vienna, as the eldest of three siblings.
-Currently, I live in Upper Austria.
+After many years of living abroad and a few years of living in Upper Austria, I moved to Strobl at Wolfgangsee (Salzburg).
 I have been an involuntary globetrotter for a long time due to my work and have lived in more countries than I would care for.
-For a long time, my short introduction was: “I live on three continents, but I don’t have a home anywhere”.
-It didn’t do me any good.
+During this time, my short introduction was often: “I live on three continents, but I don’t have a home anywhere”.
+It didn’t do me much good.
 After 20 years of working in Africa, the nomadic lifestyle became too much for me.
 This break-down was the beginning of my inner artist’s break-through.

 My main interests include: